oicr-gsi/bamqc-legacy/README.md

     make
     make install

+This module also depends on samtools and Rscript being available on the path.

 ## Installation

 To install this module:

     perl Makefile.PL && make && make install && make test

 To run tests alone:

     make test